All-India Sikh Students' Federation: After partition

+On Annual Session of AISSF Karnail Singh declared to resign from his office and hand over the reins of AISSF to students by 14 March,2017 in presence of Sri Guru Granth Sahib ji.He abolished the organisational structure and formed a students ad-hoc committee.
+A special session of AISSF was called upon by student ad-hoc committee on 9 April, which decided for retirement of Karnail Singh PirMohammad and Jagroop Singh Cheema from their offices and basic membership of AISSF by declaring it a completely Sikh youth students body.
+A constitutional committee under the command of Bhai Anmoldeep Singh to restructure the AISSF and draft the new constitution of the students body.

 On 13 September 2022 All-India Sikh Students’ Federation celebrated its 78th Foundation Day.
 Abiding by SAD chief Sukhbir Badal's five-member unity committee having Virsa Singh Valtoha, Rajinder Singh Mehta, Karnail Singh Peer Mohammad, Amarjit Singh Chawla and Gurcharan Singh Grewal as their members, the AISSF dissolved its organisational structure.
 The Akal Takht Jathedar Giani Harpreet Singh had given a call to the splinter factions to join hands for the propagation of Sikhism, both politically and religiously.

+The 79th anniversary of the founding of the All India Sikh Students Federation (AISSF) was marked with an event held at Gurdwara Sri Guru Singh Sabha located at Guru Nanak Mission Chowk.
+During the event, three resolutions were adopted.
+The first resolution called upon the government to restrict the recruitment of individuals from outside the Punjab region for government positions within the state.
+Additionally, there was a demand for the transfer of management of the Bhakra Beas Management Board (BBMB) to Punjab.
+The members also addressed concerns related to the release of Sikh prisoners and measures to combat drug addiction.

 Sikh Students Federation factions

 The Sikh Students Federation formed in 1944 is now divided into various factions.